Protect Yourself from Scams and Fraud

 Insistence on rush-delivery/service (can indicate the buyer is in a hurry to complete the transaction before the stolen card information is reported)

-Bulk orders of goods that can be easily resold (blank t-shirts, electronics, USB drives, etc.)
+Bulk orders of goods that can be easily resold (blank t-shirts, electronics, USB drives etc.) or large orders of your most expensive goods

-Requests that you wire funds to a delivery company recommended by the buyer
+Requests that you deliver with a buyer’s ‘preferred’ delivery company or requests that you wire funds to a delivery company recommended by the buyer

 Card Transaction Issues

-There are certain indicators that a buyer may be using a list of multiple stolen credit card numbers to make fraudulent purchases.
+There are certain indicators that a buyer may be using a list of multiple stolen credit card numbers to attempt fraudulent purchases.

 The card is declined.
 A ‘declined’ response can indicate that the card-issuing bank has flagged the transaction.